Symplectic configurations: a homological and computer-aided approach: Symplectic Cremona transformations

 \subsection{Quadratic Cremona transformations}

 Recall that for any $(-2)$-class $\gamma=H-E_r-E_s-E_t$, the reflection $R(\gamma)$ acts on the set $\Omega(D)$ as long as the admissibility of the corresponding classes are preserved (cf. Section 1).
 In what follows, we shall give some conditions under which the admissibility is preserved under $R(\gamma)$.
-The reflections $R(\gamma)$ are closely related to quadratic Cremona transformations in complex algebraic geometry.
-We shall also discuss a symplectic analog of quadratic Cremona transformations defined by $R(\gamma)$ under suitable assumptions.
+The reflections $R(\gamma)$ are closely related to quadratic Cremona transformations in algebraic geometry.
+Under some further assumptions, we shall define a symplectic analog of quadratic Cremona transformations associated to such a reflection $R(\gamma)$.

-We first review some relevant aspects on this subject, see e.g. \cite{AC, Moe} for a more comprehensive discussion.
+We first give a brief review on quadratic Cremona transformations in algebraic geometry, see e.g. \cite{AC, Moe} for a more comprehensive discussion.